echuraev/translate-shell.vim/README.md

 * Select direction of translate from predefined list.
 * Interactive translation.
 * Open interactive terminal with translate-shell (only **Vim 8**).
-* Keep translate story.
+* Keep translate history.
 Choose the better translate to save.
 * Download audio for translation.
 * Import translation history to Anki.